MitPandya/ProjectManagementBot/SERVICE.md

 ### Service
 As we are dealing with the actual REST APIs in this milestone instead of using the mocking functionality implemented in the previous milestone, the environment variable 'MOCKON' is set to 'false' so as to invoke the actual REST API calls.

-For this milestone and for our project, we have used the following REST APIs to fetch data and perform necessary actions using the Slack Bot.
+For this milestone and for our project, we have used the following REST APIs to fetch data from Trello and perform necessary actions using the Slack Bot.

 ### Rest API Details
-To perform HTTP calls to REST API we have used the module "request" and [restAPIHelper.js](src/restAPIHelper.js) contains all the modules to both perform and parse JSON response from Trello server.
+To perform HTTP calls to REST API, we have used the module "request" and [restAPIHelper.js](src/restAPIHelper.js) contains all the modules to perform and parse JSON response from Trello server.

 #### Use Case #1
 * REST-API call to fetch and list all the Trello Boards that a member has access to: